rishabhmisra/Sarcasm-Detection-using-NN/README.md

 # Running the code
 ### Pre-requisites
-Get pre-trained word embeddings (e.g. Skip-gram)
+1. Get pre-trained word embeddings (e.g. Skip-gram)
- 1. Install the bin file from -
+   - Install the bin file from this [link](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit)
- 2. Run the iPython notebook -
+   - Run the iPython notebook
- 3.
+   - Place the .txt file obtained in DATA/embeddings/ and change the name to ```words.txt```

+2. Get pre-trained user embeddings for the user.
+The embeddings we used can be found [here](https://www.dropbox.com/s/pmp5x08v6w09jrq/usr2vec_400_master.txt?dl=0).
+Place the embeddings in ```DATA/embeddings``` and name the file as ```usr2vec.txt```

+3. Get the user tweets - To comply with Twitter policies we can only share the msg ids.
+These can be found in the file bamman_redux_ids.txt

+4. Clone or download the [my_utils] (https://github.com/samiroid/utils) module and place it under the folder ```code``` execute iPython notebook ```notebook.ipynb```.
+This utility code is used to download tweets from the ids and then preprocess these tweet messages.

 ### Training and Evaluation
-python train_CUE_CNN.py

-# Output
+Run ```python train_CUE_CNN.py```

+# Output, results and visualization
 The code generate a progress folder, that contains sub folder for every run.
 Inside the run folder -
 1. logs.txt that contains loss and accuracy on train/test/validation set after every epoch
-2. stats.jpg that plots -
+2. stats.jpg that plots
-  i. train/test/validation loss on a single plot ii. train/test/validation accuracy on a single plot
+   - train/test/validation loss on a single plot
+   - train/test/validation accuracy on a single plot